SariOren19/API/README.md

 - Basic authentication to secure the API endpoints, including the anomaly detection feature.

-Setup
+## **Setup**

-Prerequisites
+### **Prerequisites**

 Make sure you have the following installed:

-Docker: Installation Guide
+- Docker: Installation Guide
-Python 3.8 or higher
+- Python 3.8 or higher

-Installation
+### **Installation**
-1.Clone the repository:
+- Clone the repository:
   git clone <repository_url>
   cd NintexAPI
-2.Build the Docker image:
+- Build the Docker image:
   docker build -t nintexapi .

-Running the Service
+### **Running the Service**

-Start the Docker Container
+- Start the Docker Container

-Run the Docker container, exposing port 4000 on your local machine: docker run -p 4000:80 nintexapi
+- Run the Docker container, exposing port 4000 on your local machine: docker run -p 4000:80 nintexapi

-The service will be accessible at http://localhost:4000.
+- The service will be accessible at http://localhost:4000.

-Access the API Documentation
+- Access the API Documentation
   Visit http://localhost:4000/docs for the interactive API documentation, where you can explore and test the available endpoints.

-Anomaly Detection
+## **Anomaly Detection**

-Z-Score Anomaly Detection
+### **Z-Score Anomaly Detection**

-To perform Z-Score anomaly detection, use the following endpoint:
+- To perform Z-Score anomaly detection, use the following endpoint:
   GET /anomaly-detection-zscore/
-This will return anomalies in login frequency, password change frequency, and failed login attempts based on Z-Score calculations.
+- This will return anomalies in login frequency, password change frequency, and failed login attempts based on Z-Score calculations.

-LOF Anomaly Detection
+### **LOF Anomaly Detection**

-To perform LOF anomaly detection, use the following endpoint:
+- To perform LOF anomaly detection, use the following endpoint:
   GET /anomaly-detection-lof/
-This will return anomalies in login frequency, password change frequency, and failed login attempts based on the Local Outlier Factor algorithm.
+- This will return anomalies in login frequency, password change frequency, and failed login attempts based on the Local Outlier Factor algorithm.

-User Management
+## **User Management**

-Create a New User
+### **Create a New User**

-To create a new user, use the following endpoint:
+- To create a new user, use the following endpoint:
   POST /users/
-Provide user details in the request body.
+- Provide user details in the request body.

-Edit an Existing User
+### **Edit an Existing User**

-To edit an existing user, use the following endpoint:
+- To edit an existing user, use the following endpoint:
   PUT /users/{user_id}
-Provide the user ID and updated user details in the request body.
+- Provide the user ID and updated user details in the request body.

-Delete a User
+### **Delete a User**

-To delete a user, use the following endpoint:
+- To delete a user, use the following endpoint:
   DELETE /users/{user_id}
-Provide the user ID in the request.
+- Provide the user ID in the request.

-List All Users
+### **List All Users**

-To list all users, use the following endpoint:
+- To list all users, use the following endpoint:
   GET /users/

-Authentication
+## **Authentication**

-The service uses HTTP Basic Authentication.
+- The service uses HTTP Basic Authentication.
 Use the following credentials:
   Username: NintexSari
   Password: NS2023

-Additional Information
+## **Additional Information**

-The service uses FastAPI, a modern, fast web framework for building APIs with Python 3.7+.
+- The service uses FastAPI, a modern, fast web framework for building APIs with Python 3.7+.
-Anomaly detection is based on statistical methods (Z-Score) and machine learning (LOF).
+- Anomaly detection is based on statistical methods (Z-Score) and machine learning (LOF).

-Feedback and Support
+## **Feedback and Support**
 For feedback or support, contact [sari.oren193@gmail.com].